Correlation in Catalysts Enables Arbitrary Manipulation of Quantum Coherence

+The idea behind this is that correlated-catalytic covariant transformations should be able to amplify and manipulate the coherence of the initial state to realize any degree of coherence for the energy differences that are combinations of the initial ones with non-zero coherence.
+Thus, if these energy differences cover those of the target state with non-zero coherence, $\rho$ should be transformable to $\rho'$ under a correlated-catalytic covariant transformation.

-We support this conjecture by showing that an intermediate class between the marginal-catalytic and correlated-catalytic covariant transformations, which we call \emph{quasi-correlated-catalytic covariant transformations}, achieves an arbitrary state transformation under the above condition.
-In the Supplemental Material~\cite{SM}, we present a precise statement of the conjecture, formally introduce the quasi-correlated-catalytic covariant transformations and prove the state transformability under this class, and discuss several other observations behind this conjecture.
+In the Supplemental Material, we present a precise statement of the conjecture and support it by proving the state transformability under a slightly larger class of catalytic covariant operations, together with several other observations.

 \textit{\textbf{Proof sketch for Theorem~\ref{thm:transform catalyst}.}} --- To prove our claim, it suffices to provide a protocol that prepares a final state from scratch with an arbitrarily small error.
 Our protocol makes use of the procedure introduced in Ref.~\cite{Ding2021amplifying} as a subroutine, which amplifies coherence in two-level systems using a correlated catalyst by a small amount (Fig.~\ref{fig:protocol1}.(a)).
-This can particularly bring a coherent state $\Sigma(\eta)\coloneqq(\mbI+\eta X)/2$ with $\eta>0$, $X\coloneqq \ketbra{0}{1}+\ketbra{1}{0}$ to another coherent state $\Sigma(\eta')$ with $\eta'=\frac{\eta(25-\eta^2)}{24}>\eta$ using a catalyst $\Gamma(\eta)\coloneqq\frac{1}{2}\left(\mbI+\frac{\sqrt{3}\eta}{2}X+\frac{4-\eta^2}{6}Z\right)$, and sequential application of this protocol allows us to realize any coherent state on the $X$ axis of the Bloch sphere (excluding the pure state $\eta=1$) with marginal-catalytic covariant operations.
+This can particularly bring a coherent state $\Sigma(\eta)\coloneqq(\mbI+\eta X)/2$ with $\eta>0$, $X\coloneqq \ketbra{0}{1}+\ketbra{1}{0}$ to another coherent state $\Sigma(\eta')$ with $\eta'>\eta$ using a catalyst $\Gamma(\eta)\coloneqq\frac{1}{2}\left(\mbI+\frac{\sqrt{3}\eta}{2}X+\frac{4-\eta^2}{6}Z\right)$, and sequential application of this protocol allows us to realize any coherent state on the $X$ axis of the Bloch sphere (excluding the pure state $\eta=1$) with marginal-catalytic covariant operations.
 Although the authors of Ref.~\cite{Ding2021amplifying} claim that the whole sequence of amplification is a correlated-catalytic covariant transformation, their argument is, unfortunately, insufficient --- in fact, the total amplification process is marginal catalytic.
-We extend detailed discussions about the two-level coherence amplification subroutine in the Supplemental Material~\cite{SM}.
+We extend detailed discussions about the two-level coherence amplification subroutine in the Supplemental Material.

 Our protocol consists of three main steps (Figs.~\ref{fig:protocol1} and \ref{fig:protocol2}).
 The first step creates small coherence in an ancillary system, the second step amplifies this coherence and constructs coherent resource states, and the third step uses them to prepare the target state with a covariant operation.